-1. This appeal relates to the SRB decision allegedly adopted by the SRB by failing to respond within 15 days to the Appellant's confirmatory application of 15 September and to the SRB Confirmatory Decision of 23 October 2017 (either one of the two, hereinafter, the "Confirmatory Decision") responding to such confirmatory application, by which the SRB was requested by the Appellant to reconsider its position in relation to its initial request and the SRB's response thereto, concerning the access to documents in accordance with Article 90(1) of the SRMR and Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents2 (hereinafter "Regulation 1049/2001"), and the SRB Decision of 9 February 2017 on public access to the Single Resolution Board documents3 (hereinafter "Public Access Decision").
-This appeal also relates to the following SRB decision of 13 March 2018 (hereinafter the "Revised Confirmatory Decision") whereby the SRB amended its Confirmatory Decision, following the decisions rendered in cases 38 to 43/17 by the Appeal Panel on 28 November 2017 and the disclosure of documents that the SRB made on 2 February 2018.
+- 1. This appeal relates to the SRB decision of 22 September 2017 (hereinafter the "Confirmatory Decision") rejecting the Appellant's confirmatory application, by which the SRB was requested by the Appellant to reconsider its position in relation to its initial request and the SRB's response thereto, concerning the access to documents in accordance with Article 90(1) SRMR and Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents (hereinafter "Regulation 1049/2001"), and the SRB Decision of 9 February 2017 on public access to the Single Resolution Board documents (SRB/ES/2017/01, hereinafter "Public Access Decision").
+This appeal also relates to the following SRB decision of 13 March 2018 (hereinafter the "Revised Confirmatory Decision") whereby the SRB amended both its Confirmatory Decisions, following the decisions rendered in cases 38 to 43/17 by the Appeal Panel on 28 November 2017 and the disclosure of documents that the SRB made on 2 February 2018. - 2.
+By the initial request and the confirmatory application the Appellant requested access to several documents concerning the resolution of Banco Popular Español (hereinafter referred to as "Banco Popular"); as precisely identified in the Confirmatory Decision. - 3.
+The notice of appeal against the Confirmatory Decision was submitted on 6 November 2017 and was referenced as case 51/17.
+The Appeal Panel appointed as rapporteur the Member Professor Marco Lamandini.